Koustubh2111/Cofluctuation-and-Entropy-Code-Data/NeuralSpecificity/ReadMe.md

 ## Data availability

-The data required for running Neural Speicicity are large in size and hence are stored in the bwlow link
+The data required for running Neural Specificity are large in size and hence are stored in the bwlow link

 https://drive.google.com/drive/folders/176cKPGAdYUrazWG_6fsdUt23J4S_UdqY?usp=sharing